vsrinivas/fuchsia/development/hardware/pixelbook.md

 5. The device should check for updates, install any found.
 6. After rebooting from any updates, tap 'Browse as Guest' in the lower left corner.
-7. From the browser UI, go into Settings->About Chrome OS and confirm the version is &gt;=62.
+7. From the browser UI, go into "Settings->About Chrome OS" or "Help->About Chrome OS" and confirm the version is &gt;=62.

 ## Put your device into developer mode
 ***WARNING: This will erase any state stored locally on your Pixelbook***